- Department for Infrastructure consultation regarding guidance on driving minibuses

 Exempted passenger carrying vehicles

-Holders of a full category B (car) driving licence may drive any of the vehicles listed below:
+Holders of a full category B (car) driving licence may drive any of the vehicles listed below, although this might change in 2018 as per an announcement by the Department for Infrastructure on 30 June 2017.

 - a passenger carrying vehicle manufactured more than 30 years before the date it is driven and not used for hire or reward or for the carriage of more than eight passengers